g-akshay/handy-menu/README.md

 # Handy Menu
-PLugin for a custom Handy Contextual menu.
+Plugin for a custom Handy Contextual menu.